 Our in-house Italian translator has told us that in English this means “(wild hand gestures) Metropolitan (wild hand gestures) Market”.

-It’s free to enter, and inside the 45k square foot space you’ll find a similarly huge collection of some of the best Italian artisanal talent the country has to offer, including bakers, fishmongers, butchers, cheesemongers, charcuterie specialists, gelato slingers, pasta makers (duh), coffee roasters, and some genuine Neapolitan pizzaioli – as well as some of the best artisanal talent the rest of the world has to offer, from street food stalls serving Turkish mezze and Japanese donburi, to the in-house German brewery.
+Mercato Metropolitano is free to enter, and is a short walk from the Elephant & Castle tube station.
+All in all it takes up an impressive 45k square foot of space, spread over a patchwork of festoon-lit al fresco seating and the industrial interiors housing the market.
+Here, you’ll find a similarly huge collection of some of the best Italian artisanal talent the country has to offer, including bakers, fishmongers, butchers, cheesemongers, charcuterie specialists, gelato slingers, pasta makers (duh), coffee roasters, and some genuine Neapolitan pizzaioli – as well as some of the best artisanal talent the rest of the world has to offer, from street food stalls serving Turkish kebabs and Japanese donburi, to the in-house German craft brewery.

 But wait.
 There’s more.

 Because the food stalls are really only the starting point for Mercato Metropolitano.
-On top of that, they have a 4k square foot self-enclosed Italian supermarket (Prezzemolo e Vitale, an independent/family-owned joint from Palermo), a barber shop and a sprawling post-industrial garden.
-And above the supermarket?
-There’s a boxing gym.
-And above that?
-You’ll find a co-working space.
+On top of that, they have a 4k square foot self-enclosed Italian supermarket, two cocktail bars and a sprawling post-industrial garden bookable for big groups of 10 or more.

 And yet, there’s even more.

-NOTE: Mercato Metropolitano is open daily from 8am-11pm weekdays, 11am-11pm Sat and 11am-10pm Sun, and entry is free.
-You can find out more on their website HERE, or book tickets for masterclasses and events HERE.
+NOTE: Mercato Metropolitano is open daily from 12pm (until 1am Fri & Sat), and entry is free.
+You can find out more on their website HERE.

 Like food markets?
 Check out the best street food markets in London